apache/nifi/nifi-docker/dockerhub/README.md

 This will provide a running instance, exposing the instance UI to the host system on at port 8443, viewable at `https://localhost:8443/nifi`.
+It will generate credentials, which could be found in the docker logs after the startup phase (about a minute):

+    docker logs nifi | grep Generated

+the credentials will then be displayed such as

+    Generated Username [5ae5ed8e-b695-4589-bfb0-aee8989a08b3]
+    Generated Password [YJZD3kP8SFzF+SbRmHlcTBifiZTvS6bb]

 Environment variables can be used to set the NiFi communication ports and hostname using the Docker '-e' switch as follows: